 Darian Jones is currently working towards his associate's degree in Digital Media Production at the Community College of Baltimore County.
 He is interested in documenting unique and authentic stories, and he hopes to give back by teaching others.

-Essence Smith is Executive Director at the Harambee Center.
+Essence Smith is Coordinator of the Harambee Center.
 She has a passion for empowering today’s youth through education and leadership development.
 Essence believes you should be the change you want to see.